ytren123/EC601/twitter_api/README.md

   For Twitter API, the code is in twitter_api_test.py and I searched for recent twitters containing "food".
 And the result is attached in the twitter_api_test_result.txt.
 </p>

+<h2>Botometer API</h2>
 <p>
+  For botometer API, I test the connection and the result is in Botometer_result.jpg.
 </p>

 <h2>Google NLP API</h2>